zkrising/Tachi/docs/docs/tachi-server/implementation-details/goals-quests.md

 Questline are ordered lists of quests.
 Their purpose is to group quests together visually.

-Users *can not* "subscribe" to quest sets, but they can use sets as a utility for subscribing to all the related quests.
+Users *can not* "subscribe" to questlines, but they can use questlines as a utility for subscribing to all the related quests.